canro91/canro91.github.io/_posts/2020-06-29-HowToAddACacheLayer.md

 Using a distributed cache is similar to the in-memory cache.
 This time you need to install `Microsoft.Extensions.Caching.StackExchangeRedis` NuGet package and use the `AddStackExchangeRedisCache()` method in your `ConfigureServices()` method.

 Also, you need a Redis connection string and an optional `InstanceName`.
-The `InstaceName` groups entries with a prefix.
+The `InstanceName` groups entries with a prefix.
 It's helpful when using a single Redis server with different sites.

 Notice, there are two similar NuGet packages to use Redis with ASP.NET Core: [Microsoft.Extensions.Caching.Redis and Microsoft.Extensions.Caching.StackExchangeRedis](https://stackoverflow.com/questions/59847571/differences-between-microsoft-extensions-cashing-redis-and-microsoft-extensions).
 They use different versions of the [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) client.